michaelruppe/FSAE/TSAL/README.md

 If one can assume that the Tractive System is always capacitive (large capacitors at the motor driver power-input) then the HVM may be redesigned to check for the presence of capacitance at its measurement terminals using the Grounded Specimen Test method.

 ## Indicator module (DRV)
 The Indicator module is powered by the GLVS and controls the behaviour of the red/green TSAL.
 It is controlled by a single input which is pulled low by the action of the HVM.
-Each channel is capable of several amps and should be suitable for driving 12V LED assemblies or even incandescent bulbs.
+Each output channel is capable of several amps and should be suitable for driving 12V LED assemblies or even incandescent bulbs.

 ### Pinout